 TSSB_time_index: it is the time period used to acquire the index of the SSB being measured given in table 9.2.5.1-3 or 9.2.5.1-4 or 9.2.5.1-7 (deactivated SCell) or 9.2.5.1-8 (deactivated SCell)

 T SSB_measurement_period: equal to a measurement period of SSB based measurement given in table 9.2.5.2-1, table 9.2.5.2-2 table 9.2.5.2-3 (deactivated Scell) or 9.2.5.2-4(deactivated SCell)

+Kca: For FR1, Kca =1 for measurements on frequencies corresponding to PCell or PSCell, and Kca =number of configured SCells for measurements on frequencies corresponding to FR1 only SCells

+Editor’s note : Kca for SCells on FR1 assumes that all Scell SMTC are overlapping(definition FFS).
+Kca definition may be revised for non overlapping Scell SMTCs.

+Editor’s note:Kca is FFS if any FR2 serving cells are configured

+When intrafrequency SMTC is fully non overlapping with measurement gaps, Kp=1

+When intrafrequency is partially overlapping with measurent gaps, Kp = 1/(1- (SMTC period /MGRP)), where SMTC period < MGRP

+Editor’s note : It is FFS how requirements are defined for the case that SMTC are fully overlapping with measurement gap

+Editor’s note: It is FFS if the same scaling factor can be applied for FR2 in case of partial overlap between SMTC and measurement gap